erobotkh/erobot_mobile/README.md

 # Erobot Application v2
 ## I. Getting Started

 In this project, we use flutter 2.5.3.
-If you have different version, you should consider [install FVM](https://soksereyphon8.medium.com/flutter-version-management-3c318c4ff97d).
+If you have a different version, you should consider [installing FVM](https://soksereyphon8.medium.com/flutter-version-management-3c318c4ff97d).

 ### Prerequisites